BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

         // ... from that room
         // TODO: then, prompt the user and read a string (scanner.nextLine()) that
         // ... will be the next room, and repeat for that room!
+        // The room the user picks should be in the places.get(currentRoom) array,
+        // ... so that only valid moves are made!

         // TODO: Don't forget to print the ending story message at the end!
         // ... after your currentRoom loop terminates